 As we packed our bags for Cancun, Mexico, we had perma-grins on our faces.
 We were off to the beach!
 Finally, after 2 years of zero beach time (apart from that couple of days at Lake Issyk-Kol in Kyrgyzstan), we were going to be spending at least 10 months on beautiful white sandy shores!

 Since Cancun is known for being the party place for North Americans, we were a tiny bit unsure of what we would find when travelling here.
 Visions of half-naked 20 year olds partying until the wee hours came to mind.
 Not that this is a bad thing, but as we get older, we’re looking for more of a chilled out scene.
+There are endless things to do in Cancun, with a little something for everyone.

 As it turns out, there are a few different sides to Cancun and a couple of different areas.
 At the Zona Hotelera (hotel zone consisting of mainly resorts) you have the families, couples and other solo travelers who are here on the all-inclusive, one week vacation at the resorts.
 They’re looking for full relaxation from their jobs back home.
 Then you have the solo travellers, or young groups of friends who are looking to drink and dance all night long at the discos, sleep on beach lounge chairs during the day, and repeat.